HarperDB/documentation/docs/real-time/README.md

 ```

 ## Topics
-In MQTT, messages are published and subscribed to topics.
+In MQTT, messages are published to, and subscribed from, topics.
 In HarperDB topics are aligned with resource endpoint paths in exactly the same way as the REST endpoints.
 If you define a table or resource in your schema, with an path/endpoint of "my-resource", that means that this can be addressed as a topic just like a URL path.
 So a topic of "my-resource/some-id" would correspond to the record in the my-resource table (or custom resource) with a record id of "some-id".

 This means that you can subscribe to "my-resource/some-id" and making this subscription means you will receive notification messages for any updates to this record.
 If this record is modified or deleted, a message will be sent to listeners of this subscription.